A Saskatchewan Circumcision Clinic for Babies, Boys, and Men.

 We are proud of operating our private clinic at the highest standard of care.
-Please contact us today with your inquiry.

 Circumcision is a simple procedure that removes the foreskin – a sleeve of skin covering the tip of the penis.
 Parents have the legal right to authorize circumcision for their son.
 In order to make an informed decision, they should carefully consider the benefits and risks.

-Clinical Benefits of Circumcision
+Potential Benefits of Circumcision

 There are a number of known potential benefits from circumcision.

 Circumcision eliminates the risk of phimosis, which affects 1 in 10 older boys and men.
 This condition refers to a tight foreskin that cannot be pulled back fully, so making cleaning under it, and passing urine, difficult.
 Phimosis also greatly increases the risk of penile cancer, and is the cause of foreskin and catheter problems in nursing homes.

 Reduced Risk of Infection in Circumcised Men